 First off – congratulations.
 Secondly, your earnest money will be refunded to you at closing.
 Well done.

 Do I have to have Earnest Money?

 Yes – you have to have some form of an Earnest Money deposit.
 It could be as little as a dollar, with that said, I doubt the seller would accept that!
 It’s best to have at least 1% of the purchase price of the home.

-What if I wake up the day before closing and decide that I don’t want to buy it?
+What if I wake up the day before closing and decide that I don’t want to buy the home?

 Well, this is one of the few circumstances that you would lose your earnest money.
-The seller (and you!) have taken time, energy and resources to sell you the home.
-If after you (the buyer) have satisfied all of the home sale contingencies, the seller would rightfully receive your earnest money for having taken the home off the market to sell to you.
+The seller (and you) have taken time, energy and resources to sell you the home.
+If after we have satisfied all of the home sale contingencies, the seller would rightfully receive your earnest money, for having taken the home off the market to sell to you.